 The Company has entered into TBA positions to facilitate the future purchase or sale of Agency RMBS.
 Pursuant to these TBAs, the Company agrees to purchase or sell, for future delivery, Agency RMBS with certain principal and interest terms and certain types of underlying collateral, but the particular Agency RMBS to be delivered or received would not be identified until shortly (generally two days) before the TBA settlement date.
 The Company may also choose, prior to settlement, to move the settlement of these securities out to a later date by entering into an offsetting short or long position (referred to as a pair off), net settling the paired off positions for cash, and simultaneously purchasing or selling a similar TBA contract for a later settlement date.
 This transaction is commonly referred to as a dollar roll.
 The agency securities purchased or sold for a forward settlement date are typically priced at a discount to agency securities for settlement in the current month.
 This difference, or discount, is referred to as the price drop.
 The price drop is the economic equivalent of net interest carry income on the underlying agency securities over the roll period (interest income less implied financing cost) and is commonly referred to as dollar roll income/(loss).
 The Company presents the purchase or sale of TBAs net of the corresponding payable or receivable until the settlement date of the transaction.
-Contracts for the purchase or sale of Agency RMBS are accounted for as derivatives if the delivery of the Agency security and settlement date.
-As of March 31, 2015, our maximum exposure to loss on TBAs was \$187.8 million.
-As of December 31, 2014, our maximum exposure to loss on TBAs was \$235.2 million.
+Contracts for the purchase or sale of Agency RMBS are accounted for as derivatives if the delivery of the Agency security and settlement extends beyond the shortest period possible for that type of security and if it is probable at inception and throughout the term of the individual contract that physical delivery or receipt of the security will occur (referred to as the "regular-way" exception).
+Our maximum exposure to loss represents the net payable amount until the settlement date.
+As of June 30, 2015, our maximum exposure to loss on TBAs was \$235.2 million.

-The following table presents information about the Company's TBAs for the three months ended March 31, 2015 and March 31, 2014:
+The following table presents information about the Company's TBAs for the three and six months ended June 30, 2015 and June 30, 2014: